-The motivation for this workshop was born in March of 2009 foreseeing the need for a broader understanding of antelope tools and its interfaces by PASSCAL staff and a group of researches from New Mexico Tech (NMT).
+The motivation for this workshop was born in March of 2009 foreseeing the need for a broader understanding of antelope tools and its interfaces by PASSCAL staff and a group of researchers from New Mexico Tech (NMT).

 A common interest between students in seismology at NMT, and staff at IRIS/PASSCAL, led us to propose to the Director of IRIS/PASSCAL, and the Chair of Earth and Environmental Science at NMT, the possibility of a focused workshop in Antelope.
 As a result, August 24th and 25th IRIS/PASSCAL held the first Workshop for Antelope and its Interfaces with Matlab and Python.